undistro/zora/README.md

 Most cloud providers have CLI tools, such as `aws` and `gcloud`, which can be used to obtain an authentication token.

-Undistro Inspect needs a _ServiceAccount_ token.
+Zora needs a _ServiceAccount_ token.

 > **Important:**
 > Ensure you are in the context of the cluster that you want to connect.